Scooby-Doo: Scooby-Doo! direct-to-video specials

 Beginning in 2012, Warner Bros.
 Animation began producing direct-to-video special episodes in the style of the concurrently produced films for inclusion on Scooby-Doo compilation DVD sets otherwise including episodes from previous Scooby series.
 These include Scooby-Doo!
 Spooky Games, included on the July 2012 release Scooby-Doo!
 Laff-A-Lympics: Spooky Games, Scooby-Doo!
 Haunted Holidays, from the October 2012 release Scooby-Doo!
 13 Spooky Tales: Holiday Chills and Thrills, and Scooby-Doo! and the Spooky Scarecrow and Scooby-Doo!
 Mecha Mutt Menace, from the September 2013 DVD releases Scooby-Doo!
 13 Spooky Tales: Run for Your 'Rife! and Scooby-Doo!
 13 Spooky Tales: Ruh-Roh Robot!.
 On May 13, 2014, another episode, Scooby-Doo!
 Ghastly Goals was released on the Scooby-Doo!
 13 Spooky Tales: Field of Screams DVD.
 On May 5, 2015, Scooby-Doo! and the Beach Beastie, the sixth direct-to-video special, was released on the Scooby-Doo!
 13 Spooky Tales: Surf's Up Scooby-Doo DVD.

 The direct-to-video series' 34th installment, Trick or Treat Scooby-Doo!
-(2022), made headlines for portraying Velma as a lesbian (by showing her "crushing big time" on a guest female character), which was in accordance with long-held fan speculation but had never previously been depicted.
+(2022), made headlines for portraying Velma as a lesbian (by showing her "crushing big time" on a female guest character), which was in accordance with long-held fan speculation but had never previously been depicted.

 Live-action films

 A feature-length live-action film version of Scooby-Doo was released by Warner Bros.
 Pictures on June 14, 2002.
 Directed by Raja Gosnell, the film starred Freddie Prinze Jr. as Fred, Sarah Michelle Gellar as Daphne, Matthew Lillard as Shaggy, and Linda Cardellini as Velma.
 Scooby-Doo, voiced by Neil Fanning, was created on-screen by computer-generated special effects.
 Scooby-Doo was a financially successful release, with a domestic box office gross of over US$130 million.

 A sequel, Scooby-Doo 2: Monsters Unleashed, followed in March 2004 with the same cast and director.
 Scooby-Doo 2 earned US$84 (€55.98) million at the U.S. box office.
 A third film was planned, but later scrapped following Warner Bros.' disappointment at the returns from Scooby-Doo 2.

 In addition, a live-action television film, Scooby-Doo!
 The Mystery Begins, was released on DVD and simultaneously aired on Cartoon Network on September 13, 2009, the 40th anniversary of the series' debut.
 The film starred Nick Palatas as Shaggy, Robbie Amell as Fred, Kate Melton as Daphne, Hayley Kiyoko as Velma, and Frank Welker as the voice of Scooby-Doo.
 A second live-action TV movie, Scooby-Doo!
 Curse of the Lake Monster, retained the same cast and aired on October 16, 2010, and a direct-to-video spin-off Daphne & Velma in 2018.
-The Mystery Begins and Curse of the Lake Monster serve as reboots to the 2002 and 2004 films while Daphne and Velma serves as a spin-off/prequel to them.
+The Mystery Begins and Curse of the Lake Monster serve as prequels to the franchise, while Daphne and Velma serves as a spin-off/prequel.